Skip to content

 When the source Redis is deployed in a sentinel architecture and RedisShake uses sync_reader to connect to the master, it will be treated as a slave by the master and may be elected as the new master by the sentinel.

-To avoid this, you should choose a replica as the source.
+To avoid this situation, you should choose a replica as the source.

 Mainstream cloud vendors all provide Redis services, but there are several reasons that make using RedisShake on these services more complex:

-1. Engine restrictions.
-Some self-developed Redis-like databases do not support the PSync protocol.
+1. Engine limitations.
+Some self-developed Redis-like databases don't support the PSync protocol.

-2. Architecture restrictions.
+2. Architecture limitations.
 Many cloud vendors support proxy mode, i.e., adding a Proxy component between the user and the Redis service.
-Because of the existence of the Proxy component, the PSync protocol cannot be supported.
+Due to the Proxy component, the PSync protocol can't be supported.

-3. Security restrictions.
-In native Redis, the PSync protocol will basically trigger fork(2), leading to memory bloat and increased user request latency.
-In worse cases, it may even lead to out of memory.
-Although there are solutions to alleviate these issues, not all cloud vendors have invested in this area.
+3. Security limitations.
+In native Redis, the PSync protocol typically triggers fork(2), leading to memory bloat and increased user request latency.
+In worse cases, it may even cause out of memory.
+Although there are solutions to mitigate these issues, not all cloud vendors have invested in this area.

 4. Business strategies.
-Many users use RedisShake to migrate off the cloud or switch clouds, so some cloud vendors do not want users to use RedisShake, thus blocking the PSync protocol.
+Many users use RedisShake to migrate off the cloud or switch clouds, so some cloud vendors don't want users to use RedisShake, thus blocking the PSync protocol.

-The following will introduce some RedisShake usage schemes in special scenarios based on practical experience.
+The following introduces some RedisShake usage schemes in special scenarios based on practical experience.

 Alibaba Cloud Redis & Tair

 Alibaba Cloud Redis and Tair both support the PSync protocol, and sync_reader is recommended.
-Users need to create an account with replication permissions.
-RedisShake can use this account for data synchronization.
-The specific creation steps can be found in Create and manage database accounts.
+Users need to create an account with replication permissions (able to execute PSync commands).
+RedisShake uses this account for data synchronization.
+See Create and manage accounts for specific creation steps.

 Exceptions:

-1. Version 2.8 Redis instances do not support the creation of accounts with replication permissions.
+1. Version 2.8 Redis instances don't support creating accounts with replication permissions.
 You need to upgrade to a major version.

-2. Cluster architecture Redis and Tair instances do not support the PSync protocol under proxy mode.
+2. Cluster architecture Redis and Tair instances don't support the PSync protocol under proxy mode.

-3. Read-write separation architecture does not support the PSync protocol.
+3. Read-write separation architecture doesn't support the PSync protocol.

 In scenarios where the PSync protocol is not supported, scan_reader can be used.
-It should be noted that scan_reader will put significant pressure on the source database.
+Note that scan_reader will put significant pressure on the source database.

-sync_reader is preferred.
-AWS ElastiCache and MemoryDB do not enable the PSync protocol by default, but you can request to enable the PSync protocol by submitting a ticket.
-AWS will provide a renamed PSync command in the ticket, such as xhma21yfkssync and nmfu2bl5osync.
-This command has the same effect as the psync command, just with a different name.
+Prefer sync_reader.
+AWS ElastiCache doesn't enable the PSync protocol by default, but you can request to enable it by submitting a ticket.
+AWS will provide renamed PSync commands in the ticket, such as xhma21yfkssync and nmfu2bl5osync.
+These commands have the same effect as the psync command, just with different names.
 Users only need to modify the aws_psync configuration item in the RedisShake configuration file.
 For a single instance, write one pair of ip:port@cmd.
-For cluster instances, write all ip:port@cmd, separated by commas.
+For cluster instances, write all ip:port@cmd pairs, separated by commas.

-When it is inconvenient to submit a ticket, you can use scan_reader.
-It should be noted that scan_reader will put significant pressure on the source database.
+When it's inconvenient to submit a ticket, you can use scan_reader.
+Note that scan_reader will put significant pressure on the source database.

 Released under the MIT License.